Changes to the way you order repeat prescriptions in Wirral

 - Deliver medications and other items to you

-- You will need to order your repeat prescription from your GP practice when you have 7-10 days of your medication left
+- You will need to order your repeat medication from your GP practice when you have 7 days of medication left.

-- It usually takes your GP practice 2-3 working days to issue a repeat prescription
+- It usually takes the GP practice 2-3 working days to issue a prescription.

-- Remember to only order the items you need
+- Remember to only order the medication you need for the month.

 If you feel you might need support ordering your repeat prescription or you know someone who might need help; please contact the Patient Advice and Liaison Service (PALS) on: